Cron / scheduled jobs

 Common mistakes

-• Running the scheduler on every replica.
-Multiplies every job by
+• Running the scheduler on every replica without a lease.
+Multiplies

 • Long jobs without overlap guards.
 A 2-minute job on a